Stand taller and stronger with this simple sequence.

 Try to do these poses three to five times per week, if not daily.
 You’ll start with mountain pose, which helps you find grounding, and then return to it between each move to ensure you’re stable on your feet.

 Ready to get started?
 Here’s your step-by-step guide.
 As always, safety is key.
 The yoga poses here may be different or more advanced than those you’ll experience in a SilverSneakers class.
-If you have a chronic condition (including osteoporosis), balance issues, or injuries, talk to your doctor about safe exercise.
+If you have a chronic condition (including osteoporosis), an injury, or balance issues, talk to your doctor about safe exercise.
 And if you’re a beginner, be sure to check out the tips to make each move easier.

 1. Mountain Pose